Meditation for Beginners: A Step-by-step Guide

 Most of us think that meditating is about being without thought or being completely still.
 Your brain is constantly working and it’s difficult to get a moment’s break.
-Your mind will wander and thoughts will arise.
-Just keep bringing your attention back to your breath.
+It’s natural for your mind to wander.
+Do not try to fight it, but simply focus on bringing your attention back to your breath.
 This will help you stay aware of your thoughts without getting attached to them.

 There is no wrong

-Meditation is a process of getting to know yourself.
-It is a mental exercise, which makes you more aware of your thoughts, feelings, and emotions.
-Do not try to stop, control, or regulate your thoughts, as it can lead to frustration.
+Meditation is a process of gaining self-awareness.
+It is a mental exercise, which makes you more aware of your thoughts and emotions.
+Do not try to stop, control, or regulate your thoughts — that can be quite frustrating.
 There is no perfect way to meditate.
 And if you are still figuring out what it is that you are supposed to do, try this out:

 Count your breath backwards